bellons91/personal-tech-notes/how-to/How to list all the installed NuGet Packages.md

 ---
+tags:
+  - nuget
-tags: csharp, nuget, dotnet
+  - dotnet
+  - powershell
 ---

-# How to list all the installed NuGet Packages

 There is a simple command that can be run to list all the NuGet packages installed in a solution or a project, as well as listing the .NET version used by each project: `dotnet list package`.